About Your Library

 Both the Main and Village Branch Libraries have color copiers available for public use.
 Black and white copies are $0.15 per page and color copies are $0.25 per page.

 Wireless access is available for patron use at both libraries.
-At the Main Library, the best wireless connection is located on the first floor near our Local History Room or the seating area near the Adult Mystery collection on the middle level.
+At the Main Library, the best wireless connection is located on the first floor near our Local History Room, the seating area near the Adult Mystery collection and the Children's Area on the middle level.
 If your laptop is not wireless-ready, you may connect directly to our network via a cable.
 If you do not have your own cable, you may request one at the Adult Services desk.

 Public computers are available for patron use throughout the building.
 Please be sure to have your library card with you to sign up for the computers.
 If you do not have a library card, you may temporarily request a one-time use guest card.
 Be sure to bring a valid ID with you at that time.

 Patrons are guaranteed at one hour of use on our public computers unless it's near closing hours.
 Should you need more time please ask a staff member for more time before your session ends and, at staff discretion, you may be allowed an extension up to one additional hour in 5 to 20 minute increments.
 The max total hours a patron may receive is 2 hours per day.